dustyketchum/tf/README.md

 - Use terraform remote state to resolve subnet issue (see below).
 - Use terraform remote state to use one set of EKS IAM roles per environment instead of in each terraform plan.
+- Use terraform to create the IAM policies instead of command line.

 Expected output (sometimes trunacted output) from each step is in comments below each deployment step